Module pl.stringx

 • s string the string

-• tail bool true if we want to show the end of the string (head otherwise)
+• tail boolean true if we want to show the end of the string (head otherwise)

 Usage: